 Tallinn TV tower is not just the highest building of Tallinn; instead, it’s an important symbol of Estonian independence.
 The tower, which was built for the Moscow Olympics, reaches a whopping 314 meters, but the entrance ticket only grants access to a viewing platform at 170 meters.
 In good weather, you can see all the way to Helsinki.

 The bottom level contains videos and photos concerning the events of August 21, 1991.
 Just one day earlier, Estonia had declared independence from the Soviet Union, which was struggling from the turmoil of attempted coup.
 The soviet troops tried to regain control over the tower with tanks, to prevent broadcasts promoting independence.
 The rest of the events of that day are not unveiled here.

 The KGB Museum, near Viru Hotel, offers guided tours to introduce the visitors to the practices of Soviet secret service.
-During the Soviet era, Viru hotel hosted foreign visitors under the KGB’s watchful eye.
+During the Soviet era, Viru hotel hosted foreign visitors under the watchful eye of the KGB.
 The museum exhibits microphones, wireless audio technology and radio room equipment.